ImLazyForName/beckman-3-expensive/README.md

 # beckman-3-expensive
-The deluxe port of Beckman 3, a Pikmin 3 mod that badly translated all text
+The Pikmin 3 Deluxe port of Beckman 3, a Pikmin 3 mod that badly translated all text

 Convention is at stake!
 Convention sent a team of three tourist who does not know to help them!
 White, Walflap and Britain!
 Can they save the decade from death?